 As for the father of Amir, he is asking that Zinah Jennings be given the “maximum punishment.”

-If the unthinkable happens in yours or your child’s life, call the experienced child accident attorneys of Reeves, Aiken & Hightower LLP.
+If the unthinkable happens in yours or your child’s life, call the experienced accident attorneys of Reeves, Aiken & Hightower LLP.
+With offices in Columbia and throughout South Carolina, our child injury attorneys maintain a statewide practice.
 Our seasoned litigators have over 75 years combined trial experience.
 Our team of personal injury attorneys include former insurance defense lawyers, a former Registered Nurse (RN), and former criminal prosecutor.
 We can investigate all aspects of a serious accident and hold all parties accountable for your loss.
 Call us today and speak directly with one of our lawyers at 704-499-9000 or 877-374-5999 toll free.
 We have offices in Charlotte and throughout South Carolina.
 We’re here to help.